-Every human has engaged in behaviors to escape the unpleasantness of pain.
-But avoiding pain can actually make pain worse.
-And the behaviors and strategies clients use to avoid pain can lead them down a path of disuse, disability and even death (think opioids).
+To some extent, everyone has engaged in behaviors to escape from the unpleasantness of pain.
+Common as it is, avoiding pain can actually make it worse.
+The behaviors and strategies clients use to avoid pain can lead them down a path of misuse, disability and even death (think opioids).

 In Acceptance and Commitment Therapy (ACT) the persistent avoidance of painful and unpleasant events is known as experiential avoidance.
-These behaviors are common and relate to a naturalized way of responding– to avoid negative thoughts, memories, feelings, and physical sensations and attempt to replace them with positive thinking and distraction to make the pain go away.
+These behaviors are common and are a naturalized way of responding.
+In order to avoid negative thoughts, memories, feelings, and physical sensations, people may attempt to replace them with positive thinking and distraction.
 When these attempts don’t work, thoughts and feelings surrounding the pain experience take control.

 There are countless ways experiential avoidance shows up in a client’s behavior:

-“I try and put it out of my mind”
+“I try to put it out of my mind”

 “I’ll go to my__________, they’ll fix it!”

 “I ask for a second opinion, they must have missed something”